 The harm could be real harm that was suffered or potential harm that would have really been suffered if the affected party acted on the misrepresentation.

-Legal Definition: The element of Intention
+Fraud: The element of Intention

 The misrepresentation must be intentional.
 The perpetrator must be aware that the fact he is presenting at the time is false.
 The perpetrator must be aware of the misrepresentations falseness.